celery/celery/docs/userguide/workers.rst

 - ``total``

-    List of task names and a total number of times that task have been executed since worker start.
+    Map of task names and the total number of tasks with that type the worker has accepted since startup.

 Additional Commands